MarkHedleyJones/docker-bbq/templates/components/README.md

 ## Building
-The final, production ready, image can be built by running `make production`.
+A self-contained, production-ready image can be built by running:

-A development image can be build by runing `make`.
-This image does not contain the workspace, but it can be easily linked inside the image using the `run` command provided by [docker-flow](https://github.com/markhedleyjones/docker-flow).
+    make production

+For development, this repository uses a [docker-flow](https://github.com/markhedleyjones/docker-flow) workflow with an image built by running `make`.